 In this paper, a new ESPRIT method is developed based on the concept of subspace.
 Firstly, T-ESPRIT method algorithm is used to estimate DOA for each sub-array realizing time subspace concept.
-Secondly, T-ESPRIT DOA estimated value is corrected according to Doppler frequency resulted from target movement which is estimated using T-DIT method.
+Secondly, T-ESPRIT DOA estimated value is corrected according to Doppler frequency resulted from target movement.
 Finally, the modified T-ESPRIT method is combined with TDOA algorithm to compute the optimal DOAE value which was estimated with different sub-arrays to realize spatial subspace concept.
-It has been found that the estimation accuracy has been increased with low computational load; also the computational time has been reduced about 88% for Doppler estimation and 94% for DOAE, which consequently enhance the estimator performance.
+It has been found that the estimation accuracy has been increased with low computational load; also the computational time has been reduced about 94%, which consequently enhance the estimator performance.